vijayparashar12/postgres/README.md

+#This is forked from offical repo for using on mac, as Dcoker for mac can only access a container if it binded to 0.0.0.0

 # About this Repo

 This is the Git repo of the Docker [official image](https://docs.docker.com/docker-hub/official_repos/) for [postgres](https://registry.hub.docker.com/_/postgres/).
 See [the Docker Hub page](https://registry.hub.docker.com/_/postgres/) for the full readme on how to use this Docker image and for information regarding contributing and issues.